 - East Shore Leadership Academy, located in Port Huron, opened as a K-5 school in 2014, under the authority of a charter agreement with Northern Michigan University.
 East Shore added Grade 6 in 2015, with the intention of expanding to a K-8 school.
 East Shore Leadership Academy is proud to be recognized as one of the first schools implementing Stephen Covey’s The Leader In Me.
 The Leader In Me schools receive national recognition for their emphasis on developing leadership in young children.
 The enrollment at East Shore is approximately 155 students.

 - Experiencia Preparatory Academy, located in Detroit, opened in 2012 as a K-10 school.
 Experiencia Preparatory Academy focuses on applied learning within the Detroit community, using business and organizational partnerships.
 Experiencia Preparatory Academy is the first public charter school in Michigan with a bilingual campus, bringing students from different backgrounds together to collaborate, develop strong relationships, and learn from one another as they explore new learning opportunities.
-Current enrollment at Experiencia is approximately 330 students.
+The academy closed on Jume 30th, 2016.

 - Francis Reh Public School Academy, located in Saginaw, opened in 1997 as a K-9.
 Northern Michigan University became authorizer of Francis Reh Academy in 2014.
 On July 23, 2015, the NMU Board of Trustees approved a resolution to allow the Francis Reh Board to acquire an additional site to expand the current grade configuration to include grades 10 through 12.
 Current enrollment at Francis Reh is approximately 469 students.